- 4 ounces sliced almonds (about 1 cup)

 - 1 to 1-1/4 pounds seedless red or green grapes, rinsed and patted dry

 - Preheat oven to 275°.
-Pulse almonds in a food processor until finely ground (do not overprocess).
-Spread into a 15x10x1-in. pan; bake until golden brown, 6-9 minutes, stirring occasionally.
+Pulse almonds in a food processor until ground (do not overprocess).
+Spread in a 15x10x1-in. pan; bake until golden brown, 6-9 minutes, stirring occasionally.
 Transfer to a shallow bowl; cool slightly.

 - In another bowl, mix cream cheese, blue cheese, parsley and cream until blended.
 Roll grapes in cheese mixture to coat; toss gently in almonds.
 Place on waxed paper-lined baking sheets; refrigerate, covered, until serving.
 Yield: about 5 dozen.